Aims and Topic

 Comparative insights on returns to higher education — Research potentials of the EUROGRADUATE survey

-Organized and chaired by Dr. Kai Mühleck & Dr. Jessica Ordemann (both DZHW)
+Organised and chaired by Dr. Kai Mühleck & Dr. Jessica Ordemann (both DZHW)

 Returns to higher education are one of the most studied and documented issues in the economic and sociological literature.
 Numerous studies have shown that there is a premium for higher education compared to vocational training or high school education in monetary and non-monetary returns.
 Despite this attention to the returns of higher education, the literature focusses strongly on the returns to having any university degree versus having none.
 With skill-biased technological change and job polarisation, studies began to document differential outcomes by higher education degree.
 Moreover, returns are not homogeneous among higher education graduates and differ by field of study or type of institution.
 In addition, over the past decades, the numbers of higher education graduates continue to rise, and with it, group heterogeneity and inequality in outcomes.